dagnall53/WiRocS/README.md

 I am trying to save binaries compiled for the NodeMCU (ESP8266).
 These should be uploadable via an ESP Flash Programmer and set up a  stationary nodes without having to compile the whole code in Arduino.
 You will need to use FileZilla or Arduino_Sketch_Data_Uploader to upload the sounds from the Data directory to the Node's SPIFFS, but generally this only needs doing once (unless you want to make changes to the sound effects!)

 ===Version History===
+V23 Added {wnnn} command to modify First tab {T0} (Platform number) position
+    {Wnn}modifies Second Tab {T1} (Train Time) position Added Screen orientation and inversion commands: {SF} flips display {SI} inverts display (Black on white) {SN} reverts     to standard orientation and colour, {Sf} Black on white and flipped.
+    These commands need only be sent once and the orientation etc will be saved until the display is reset.

 V20 Added scrolling for text. text placed between {JS} and {JC} will scroll.